vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/11_APPENDIX_5-C_Gnomon_Measurements_in_Aitareya_Brahmana.md

 References to the observation of the solstice are found The Vedic year-long sacrifices were begun in the earliest in vory early litorature as the following passage from the times on the day following the winter solstice.
 Honoo the Aitareja Brāhmaṇa shows?:

-Viṣuvān which means the middle day of the year was the *They perform the Ekaviméa day, the Visuvān, in the
+Viṣuvān which means the middle day of the year was the *They perform the Ekaviméa day, the Viṣuvān, in the

 summer solstice day.
 The above passage shows that the middle of the year : by this Ekavimba day the gods raised